luabras/camel-game/README.md

 # camel-game
-A simple text based adventure game for studies purpose
+A simple text based adventure game in python for studies purpose